Move 4

 with adhesive film at various positions, including thigh and upper arm

-For the different sensor locations, the sensor system offers different possibilities for the analysis of the acceleration signal (see here).
+For the different sensor locations, the sensor system offers different possibilities for the analysis of the acceleration signal (see here (opens new window)).
 The preferred position for energy expenditure measurements is the hip.

 Move 4 is also equipped with a Bluetooth Smart interface.
 The sensor can be used in conjunction with a gateway or a mobile phone for live applications.